goatshriek/stumpless/docs/examples/journald/README.md

 # Jul 31 20:11:04 debian-10-9 daily-journal[763]: designed an engine with 64 mpg
 ```

 Okay, maybe that's not _all_ that there is to see.
-Journald offers structured
+Journald supports structured
 logging, and it would be handy if we could take advantage of that.
 Let's see how
-that looks by creating an entry and sending that to our target.
+that looks by creating an entry with a few fields and sending that to our
+target.

 ```c
 entry = stumpless_new_entry( STUMPLESS_FACILITY_DAEMON,